Did you know that flossing daily and seeing the dentist twice a year can reduce your risk of developing oral cancer?

 - Tobacco consumption

-- Lip or mouth sore that isn’t healing
+- A lip or mouth sore that isn’t healing

 - White or reddish patches inside the mouth